aminimalanimal/aminimalanimal.github.io--source/app/instances/pages/fluent/assets/fluent.md

 	- Single Attackers are hard to deal with
 	- It's easy to get information to hack stuff
 - What we _can_ do
-	- Don't make yourself a target
+	- Don't make yourself a target.
+Don't:
-		- Don't store currency
+		- Store currency

 ]